-- A student already has a college degree. - A student from another institution who is enrolling only in summer courses. - A student is only enrolled in Wellness, Workforce Development, or refresher courses. - A transfer student with 30 or more college credit hours. - Students taking Honors Tutorial I as Presidential Scholarship recipients.
+- A student already has a college degree. - A student from another institution who is enrolling only in summer courses. - A student is only enrolled in Wellness, Workforce Development, or refresher courses. - A transfer student with 30 or more college credit hours. - A student taking Honors Tutorial I as a Presidential Scholarship recipient. - A student enrolled in a program that offers an orientation that covers the required content.